-Provide letters of support to demonstrate collaboration with community supervision, organizations delivering crisis services, and other local reentry stakeholders and impacted communities, including individuals with direct involvement in the justice system and crisis services, and their families.
+Page 17 of 31 O-BJA-2023-171692 Describe the approach for helping CBOs increase collaboration with corrections, community supervision, and other local reentry stakeholders and impacted communities, including individuals with direct involvement in the justice system.

 If the applicant is seeking priority consideration under Priority 1(B), it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 40% of the project budget) will enhance its ability to implement the proposed project(s), should also specify which populations are intended or expected to be served or have their needs addressed under the proposed project(s), and should include the website address (if applicable) and formal or informal mission statement or principles of the culturally specific organization.